Upgrade Guide

 When installing pre-release versions (e.g., 24.05.0rc1 or master branch), you should prepare for unexpected crashes, bugs, and loss of state information.
 SchedMD aims to use the NEWS file to indicate cases in which state information will be lost with pre-release versions.
 However, these pre-release versions receive limited testing and are not intended for production clusters.
 Sites are encouraged to actively run pre-release versions on test machines before each major release.

-Reverting an upgrade
+Reverting an Upgrade

 Reverting an upgrade (or downgrading) is not supported once any of the Slurm daemons have been started.
 When starting up after an upgrade, the Slurm daemons (slurmctld, slurmdbd, and slurmd) will update their relevant state files and databases to the structure used in the new version.
 If you revert to an older version, the relevant Slurm daemon will not recognize the new state file or database, resulting in loss or corruption of state information or job accounting.
 The Slurm daemons will likely refuse to start unless configured to start with the risk of possible data loss.